newrelic/nr-reports/README.md

 The examples shown below use the `./nr-reports-cli/bin/nr-reports.sh` wrapper.

-* Run all reports using the defaults (read reports from `manifest.json` in the current working directory)
+* Run all reports using the defaults (read reports from `manifest.json` in the `include` directory)

   `./nr-reports-cli/bin/nr-reports.sh`

-* Run all reports defined in the manifest file `my-manifest.json`
+* Run all reports defined in the manifest file `my-manifest.json` in the current working directory

   `./nr-reports-cli/bin/nr-reports.sh -f my-manifest.json`

-* Run a report using the template named `my-report.html` in the current working directory with the values file `my-report-values.json` and copies the result report into the current working directory
+* Run a report using the template named `my-report.html` in the current working directory with the values file `my-report-values.json` in the current working directory and copy the result report into the current working directory

   `./nr-reports-cli/bin/nr-reports.sh -n my-report.html -v my-report-values.json`